 Across California each year, approximately 14,000 pedestrian-related accidents occur.
 There were nearly 900 pedestrian deaths in 2017 alone.
 While DUI drivers are an obvious danger to everyone on the road, including pedestrians, there are additional factors behind the high number of pedestrian injuries and deaths in Long Beach and elsewhere in California.
 Poor driving, improper turning, poor weather and road conditions, distracted driving, aggressive driving, and speeding can also play a role.

 Fault in Pedestrian Accident Cases

 Most cases of pedestrian-versus-auto collisions are the result of something the driver of the auto did.
 However, it is not unusual for a pedestrian to be partly to blame in such accidents, leading to the phenomenon of comparative negligence.
 This occurs when two at-fault parties share the blame at a disproportionate rate.
 It can also be the case that the city can be held responsible in part or in totality for a pedestrian accident if a dangerous condition causes the accident.
 In order for that to happen, it must be shown that the city was in charge of maintenance or upkeep for the street where the accident occurred, knew about the condition, and did not take proper and timely steps to correct it.

 Injured?
 We’re Here for You

-If you or a loved one has been injured as a pedestrian, reach out to the Law Offices of Howard Craig Kornberg and our Long Beach pedestrian accident attorney.
-We will work aggressively to help you get any compensation due to you for your injuries, so you can get your life back together again.
+If you or a loved one has been injured as a pedestrian, reach out to the Law Offices of Howard Craig Kornberg and our pedestrian accident attorney.
+We will work aggressively to help you get any compensation for your injuries, so you can get your life back together again.
 Give us a call at 310-997-0904 to schedule your no-cost consultation today.